NCAR/Chemistry_specification_standard/README.md

 # Chemistry_specification_standard
-JSON/YAML standard (schema) for specification of chemistry and aerosols.
-Longer descriptions are available in the [wiki](https://github.com/NCAR/Chemistry_specification_standard/wiki)
+JSON standard (schema) for specification of chemistry and aerosols.
+Longer descriptions are available in the [wiki](https://github.com/NCAR/Chemistry_specification_standard/wiki), Including comments.

 # Governance
 The governing board is described in the [wiki](https://github.com/NCAR/Chemistry_specification_standard/wiki/Governance).
 They are responsible for the direction and releases of this standard.